 It can make your skin age faster.
 Overconsumption of alcohol causes chronic inflammation and harmful free radical activity.
-This gradually wears on connective tissues, resulting in flaccid, loose, sagging skin.
+This gradually wears on connective tissues resulting in flaccid, loose, sagging skin.

 It can cause the skin to look puffy.
 Alcohol has a diuretic effect that leads to dehydration.
 This tells your body to hold on to more water weight, causing the face to look puffy and your clothes to fit tighter.

-As you can see, it’s not doing the skin and body many favors.
+As you can see, Alcohol isn’t doing the skin and body many favors.
 However, it’s the amount and frequency of your drinking that really matters.
-There is some research that shows that alcohol in moderation has some health benefits.
+There is some research that shows alcohol in moderation has some health benefits.
 In fact, my grandmother lived to age 102 (see her 100th birthday party) and was quite the drinker throughout her adult life.
 From a longevity standpoint, it seemed to work in her favor or she simply had a liver of steel.
 You may have also heard that red wine contains reservatrol, an antioxidant that helps increase good HDL cholesterol.
 So that’s a plus!